 Spread out the pecans on a baking sheet and bake the pecans for 5 minutes, or until lightly toasted.

-Melt the butter in a medium skillet over medium heat.
-Add the pecans and cook, stirring occasionally for 2-3 minutes, or until the butter is mostly absorbed.
+Melt the butter in a medium skillet over medium-low heat.
+Add the pecans and cook, stirring occasionally for 1-2 minutes, or until the pecans are shiny.
 Then add the maple syrup and cook, stirring frequently, until the syrup is absorbed into the nuts, another 2-3 minutes.

 Lightly coat the baking sheet with a little oil.
 Turn out the pecans onto the baking sheet, breaking up any clumps.
 Allow the nuts to cool to room temperature.
 Use immediately or transfer to a sealed container and store for 2-3 weeks.